MikailaAkeredolu/MethodsToMadness/README.md

    ```
     Question 10
      Given the following Multidimensional(2D) array
-     Use a nested loop to print out the output below:
+     Use a nested loop of your choice to print out the output below:

         Biggie
         JayZ